What do you need for a food blog

 - Simple Author Box Pro for that nifty little author bio after each post

 - Wapuu Dashboard Pet cos it’s cute and helpful

 - Webp Express for on the fly Webp image conversion for compatible browsers

 - Track The Click – tracks outbound clicks for affiliate and advertiser intelligence

 Food blog WordPress theme

-I use the Kadence WordPress theme.
+I use the Kadence WordPress theme (affiliate link).
 Why?
 Well, its fast, light and still manages to be easy on the eye.
 With Core Web Vitals coming up on the horizon, its critical your food blog runs fast.
 Kadence is great at this.
 The Pro version is also really cheap.
 I also use Kadence Blocks – the designer’s custom Gutenberg blocks.

 I use dynamically placed ads across the site generated by Adsense.
 It’s a great platform for the average website with a number of options you can customize.

 My number one piece of advice is to think about monetization from day one.
 I’d get ads integrated into your site and design as early as you can, so you can get comfortable with how they look and function.
 You might not make any more than pennies in the early days, but you will learn a ton of insight along the way; you’ll be perfectly placed when your traffic goes up.

 Camera gear for blogging